Perth To Melbourne Road Trip – The Ultimate Guide

-Also, be prepared for a steady increase in fuel prices as you get further inland.
-One place we paid nearly three times the regular price of petrol!
+Also, be prepared for a steady increase in fuel prices as you get further.
+One place we paid nearly three times the regular price of fuel!

-Cars on the road are regular, and people are friendly – so no dramas here too 🙂
+Cars on the road are regular and people are friendly.

-Phone reception and wifi on the Perth to Melbourne trip
+Phone reception and on the Perth to Melbourne trip

 Deciding on our journey only a few days up front, we never gave a thought if there is going to be phone reception or not.
 And guess what – there wasn’t.

-Only half way through (past Esperance) we realised that Telstra has coverage at the Outback but it was too late.
-Well, we still managed to purchase starter pack at one of the garages but never got it working 🙁
+Only halfway through (past Esperance) we realised that Telstra has coverage in the Outback but it was too late.

 Wifi is only available at roadhouses and hotels (but not all) and usually, there is an extra fee to use it.